iron-io/docs/worker/reference/api/index.md

 #### Request

-The request should be a JSON object with a "schedules" property containing an array of objects with the following properties:
+The request should be a JSON object with a `schedules` property containing an array of objects with the following properties:

 * **code_name**: The name of the code package to execute.
 * **payload**: A string of data to pass to the code package on execution.